cwood-strib/template-audit/README.md

 _Explanation_: Starting at `section-body.twig` there are two paths through the templates that include `article-related.twig`.

+## Caveats

+This won't work for:
+1) Templates in shared directories outside the directory being processed
+2) Include paths that are dynamically generated at runtime (e.g. include where the path is a variable)

 ## TODO
 - [ ] Add more support for multiple folder locations for shared templates
 - [ ] Add configurable output